DPI Software Developer Apprenticeship Program

 DPI’s Tech Prep Pre-Apprenticeship program is a pre-requisite to entering the DPI Software Development Apprenticeship program.
 As our employer partners need apprentices, those who complete Tech Prep may be eligible to start the paid apprenticeship program and a professional career in software development.
 No tech experience or education is required!
 This program is rigorous, and a deep commitment of time and energy is required.

-The date has not yet been set for the next DPI Tech Prep pre-apprenticeship program, however we will review applications on a first come, first serve basis according to the needs of our employer partners.
+The next DPI Tech Prep pre-apprenticeship program is set for March 6th.
+We will continue to review applications on a first come, first serve basis according to the needs of our employer partners.

-With this in mind, although we are accepting applications on a rolling basis, please complete the interest application as soon as possible if you would like to be considered for this opportunity.
+Although we are accepting applications on a rolling basis, please complete the application as soon as possible if you would like to be considered for this opportunity.

 How do I know if I am eligible for this apprenticeship program?